Processing I: Motion tracking and balance

 Balance Board (Ground reaction forces) - processing

 Lastly, we need to process the balance board data.
-We apply 5th order Savitzky-Golay filter to windows of 102 ms. To have a measure for postural adjustments, we compute the change in 2D magnitude (L2 norm of the center of pressure x and y) in center of pressure.
-The code is adaptation from Pouw et al. (2023).
+We apply a Savitzky-Golay filter of order 5 and span of ~102 ms (61).
+To have a measure for postural adjustments, we compute the change in 2D magnitude (L2 norm of the center of pressure x and y) in center of pressure.
+The code is adaptation from Pouw et al. (2025).

 for bb in BB_files: